Opportunities From: Golden Harvest Food Bank

 Please dress in comfortable, casual clothes that can get messy and comfortable closed toe shoes for standing.

-Hairnets, aprons and latex gloves are available in the kitchen and should be worn at all times while in the kitchen or dining room area.
+Hair nets, aprons and latex gloves are available in the kitchen and should be worn at all times while in the kitchen or dining room area.

 The use of cell phones, headphones, and earbuds is discouraged during volunteer activities.